scionproto/scion/doc/ControlPlanePKI.md

 ## TRC Trust Reset

-Aside from fresh TRCs, trust anchors can be re-established with a trust reset.
+Aside from initial TRCs, trust anchors can be re-established with a trust reset.
 Typically, a trust reset is needed when at least a quorum of voting ASes' online or offline keys have been compromised, or when a quorum can no longer be met.
 A trust reset is a worst case scenario, that is unlikely to happen.
 It is not considered a TRC update and may involve human intervention if necessary.
-A Trust reset is only permissible if `TrustResetAllowed` is set to `true`, otherwise, the no trust reset is possible.
+A Trust reset is only permissible if `TrustResetAllowed` is set to `true`; otherwise, no trust reset is possible, and the ISD can only be re-established with a new ISD identifier.

 When resetting the trust anchor, the [TRC Invariants](#trc-invariants) must still hold.
 We describe multiple different mechanisms that allow handling trust resets in [TRC Bootstrapping](#trc-bootstrapping) and setting new trust anchors.

 The new base TRC is allowed to introduce a version number gap.
-If an ISD is badly compromised, and the attacker can issue new TRCs, this allows the ISD to get a head start.
+If an ISD is severely compromised, and the attacker can issue new TRCs, this allows the ISD to get a head start.
 To taint the network, the attacker has to distribute the TRC first.
 If the new base TRC does violate the version uniqueness property, human intervention is necessary to rectify the situation by pruning the maliciously issued TRC chain to ensure uniqueness.

 ## Certificate Format